mvanni4994/Workout_Tracker/README.md

 To continue adding workouts, or to see your overall stats from previous workouts, select "fitness tracker" in the navbar.

 ## Technology Used
-Node.js, JavaScript, express, MongoDB, Heroku, Mangoose, Atlas
+Node.js, JavaScript, Express, MongoDB, Heroku, Mangoose, Atlas

 ## App Features